tensorflow/agents/PRINCIPLES.md

 technologies.
 We will give opportunity for notice and consent, encourage architectures with privacy safeguards, and provide appropriate transparency and control over the use of data.

+  #This is a tough issue because of the NSA surveilance state.
+   #It is unclear from the outside who has access to what information and when.
+   #As a result, privacy appears to be a dead concept.

 ## Uphold high standards of scientific excellence.